dkochmanski/charming-clim/README.md

 terminal settings), we remove one element.
-If it is `return` (or `newline`) we change the computation name and empty input. `escape` clears the box and finally, if it is a character which we can print, we add it to the text-input (`vector-push` won't extend vector length so rudimentary characters are ignored).
+If it is `return` (or `newline`) we change the computation name and empty input. `escape` clears the box and finally, if it is a character which we can print, we add it to the text-input (`vector-push` won't extend vector length so extra characters are ignored).

 ```common-lisp
 (defparameter *gadgets*